My Life, My Goals, My Future

 Elevating the Student Self-Advocate Voice and Fostering Self-Determination in the Youth-to-Adulthood Transition Process to Employment

-The YES!
-Center is pleased to announce that the third in our three-part webinar series, “My Life, My Goals, My Future: Elevating the Student Self-Advocate Voice and Fostering Self-Determination in the Youth-to-Adulthood Transition Process to Employment“, will be hosted on Wednesday, April 28th from 3:00-4:30 P.M.
-Eastern.
+The third in our three-part webinar series, “My Life, My Goals, My Future: Elevating the Student Self-Advocate Voice and Fostering Self-Determination in the Youth-to-Adulthood Transition Process to Employment”, was hosted on Wednesday, April 28th 2021.

 All too often, efforts to improve education, service delivery, and employment outcomes for individuals with disabilities fail to empower the individuals themselves to play a key role in improving their own lives.
 This webinar will address this and offer valuable takeaways to help elevate the student voice.
 Practical strategies that promote self-determination will be shared, with a particular focus on competence, relatedness, and autonomy.
 Everyday opportunities to strengthen choice-making and goal-setting will be discussed.
 Featured will be a “Learning Lab” model that brings self-advocates together and positions them as key decision-makers.
 Finally, self-advocates will share their employment experiences and offer tips to better engage individuals through the employment process.